 Summary: This blog post compiles a BRILLIANT set of foundational principles for anyone teaching in an image-based subject or setting (from art history classes at a university to guiding in a museum).

-- Teach with intention: each aspect, assignment, object in your course/tour should point towards your overall learning goals for the group.
+Teach with intention: each aspect, assignment, object in your course/tour should point toward your overall learning goals for the group.

-- Don’t reinvent the wheel—there’s plenty of models and information already out there for you to adapt to your purposes.
+Don’t reinvent the wheel—there are plenty of models and information already out there for you to adapt to your purposes.

 Fun Fact: Through the ages (even dating back to ancient Rome!), city growth and urban planning have been shaped by the desire to commute no more than 30 minutes to work.
 Check out how the morning commute has consistently stuck to 30 minutes since 800 BCE.